jroloff/PixelMonitoring/README.md

 ```bash
 source brilwsenv.sh
 ```
-This is automcatically done in `setenv.sh`.
+This is automatically done in `setenv.sh`.
 You can unset this setup by doing:
 ```bash
 source unset_brilwsenv.sh